fastly/Viceroy/doc/RELEASING.md

    version.
 You might need to bump the minor version (e.g. 0.2.0 to 0.3.0) if there are any semver breaking changes.
 Review the changes since the last release just to be sure.
-1. Update the `Cargo.lock` files by running `cargo update --workspace` in the root directory and by going into the `test-fixtures` and `cli/tests/trap-test` folders and running the same command there.
+1. Update the `Cargo.lock` files by running `make generate-lockfile`.
 1. Update `CHANGELOG.md` so that it contains all of the updates since the previous version as its own commit.
 1. Push a branch in the form `release-x.y.z` where `x`, `y`, and `z` are the